-The Quote-to-Cash (Q2C) process is deceptively simple on a whiteboard.
+The Quote-to-Cash process looks deceptively simple on a whiteboard.
 A customer receives a quote, agrees to it, the order is fulfilled, an invoice is generated, payment is collected, and revenue is recognised.
 Five steps.
-Straightforward.
+Clean.

 In production, with multi-currency billing, variable pricing rules, complex revenue recognition schedules, and regulatory reporting requirements layered on top, it becomes one of the most complex processes a product team can own.
-In one of my current roles, Q2C spans systems that touch CRM, ERP, billing engines, payment processors, and tax reporting.
-Every handoff is a potential failure point.
+At a Berlin-based marketplace, Q2C spanned systems that touched CRM, ERP, billing engines, payment processors, and tax reporting.
+Every handoff was a potential failure point.

 The whiteboard version of Q2C shows five steps.
 The production version has fifty, and thirty of them were added by someone responding to an incident.